MacroCycle Technologies scores gold in climate tech competition

 Climate funding is at a crossroads

-The company, which was founded in 2023, first raised US$500,000 from the Bill Gates Climate Fund.
-Four months after receiving this grant, it raised another US$500,000 in pre-seed funding.
+The company, which was founded in 2023, first raised US$500,000 from the Bill Gates climate fund of Breakthrough Energy.
+Two months after receiving this grant, it raised another US$500,000 in pre-seed funding.

-That capital enabled the company to achieve enough milestones to secure a C-round in early 2015 of US$6.5 million in dilutive funding and US$7 million in non-dilutive funding.
-MacroCycle has also raised nearly US$1 million in multiple smaller grants through companies and the state of Massachusetts, Feliz said.
+That capital enabled the company to achieve enough milestones to secure a seed round in early 2021 of US$6.5 million in dilutive funding.
+MacroCycle has also raised nearly US$1 million in multiple smaller grants through companies and the state of Massachusetts, Peña Feliz said.

-For climate tech funding writ large, it’s definitely harder for entrepreneurs than ever before, Feliz said.
+For climate tech funding writ large, it’s definitely harder for entrepreneurs than ever before, Peña Feliz said.

-“Investors still have capital to deploy, and their risk tolerance is lower,” he said.
+“Investors still have capital to deploy, but their risk tolerance is lower,” he said.
 “Now companies need to demonstrate more and more to get the same load of capital.”

 While raising money in the private sector and from venture capital firms is challenging, there are other difficulties when trying to raise money from public institutions.

-“The biggest situation right now is geopolitical uncertainty, and this makes it more difficult to understand who to apply to, and to know if that capital will ever be deployed.”
+“The bigger situation right now is geopolitical uncertainty, and this makes it more difficult to understand which grants to apply to, and to know if that capital will ever be deployed.”

 Future plans